 When serializing a document the DOMWriterImpl checks to see if the document * element in the document is a DOM Level 1 element or a DOM Level 2 (or * higher) element (this check is done by looking at the localName of the * root element).
 If the root element is a DOM Level 1 element then the * DOMWriterImpl will issue an error if a DOM Level 2 (or higher) element is * found while serializing.
 Likewise if the document element is a DOM Level * 2 (or higher) element and the DOMWriterImpl sees a DOM Level 1 element an * error is issued.
 Mixing DOM Level 1 elements with DOM Level 2 (or higher) * is not supported. *

-s have a number of named features that can be
+DOMWriterImpls have a number of named features that can be

 * queried or set.
-The name of DOMWriterImpl
+The name of DOMWriterImpl features must be valid

 * XML names.
 Implementation specific features (extensions) should choose an